Earthquake Insurance: Is It Worth It, What It Costs & How It Works

 Find your best options in less than 2 minutes

-Whether you're in California's high-risk seismic zones, the Pacific Northwest near the Cascadia Subduction Zone, or even in the oft-overlooked New Madrid fault region of the Midwest, understanding earthquake insurance could be one of the most important financial decisions you make as a homeowner.
-We break it all down so you can decide with confidence whether earthquake coverage is worth the investment for your specific situation.
+Whether you're in California's high-risk seismic zones, the Pacific Northwest near the Cascadia Subduction Zone, or even the often-overlooked New Madrid fault region of the Midwest, understanding earthquake insurance could be one of the most important financial decisions you make as a homeowner.
+With only about 13% of California homeowners currently carrying earthquake coverage and the USGS warning that roughly 75% of the U.S. faces some risk of damaging shaking, we break it all down so you can decide with confidence.

 Key Pinch Points